The Norwegian Cancer Society joins the global fight against non-communicable diseases, including cancer .

 - To agree on goals for global efforts to combat non-communicable diseases.

 - To develop an action plan to enable the international community to combat these diseases.

 - To establish a co-operative body responsible for driving the process forward.

-The UN summit has led to increased awareness of the negative impact of non-communicable diseases on economic and human development.
-This commitment is still not reflected in the Norwegian aid policy or the international aid agenda.
+The UN summits increased awareness of the negative impact of non-communicable diseases on economic and human development.
+However, this awareness is still not reflected in the Norwegian development assistance policy agenda.

-The NCS therefore aims to make the Norwegian authorities aware of the negative impact of non-communicable diseases in their development aid priorities, and to act as a driving force for the inclusion of these diseases in the revised UN development goals strategy.
+The NCS therefore aims to encourage the Norwegian authorities to act as a driving force for the inclusion of NCDs in the revised UN development goals strategy.
 Representing civil society, the NCS aims to attain such goals through collaboration with the International NCD Alliance.

-To support our political work we provide backing to a few specific projects.
+The NCS supports a few specific projects in order to sustain our policy work.
 The projects are selected in accordance with the recommendations of the WHO FCTC.
-The aim is to strengthen civil society’s voice against national authorities.
+The aim is to strengthen civil society’s voice in their advocacy towards national authorities for the promotion of global and public health policies.
 For more information about the projects contact: